manoverboard/AndrewBoardman/about.md

   in a Wild Flower, <br>Hold Infinity in the palm of your hand <br>And Eternity in an hour.” <br>—William Blake, <a href="https://www.poetryfoundation.org/poems/43650/auguries-of-innocence" title="">Augeries of Innocence</a> (c.
 1803)</p></blockquote><p>What exists beyond our mere shadows?
-How can we grasp the infinite in the continuum of history's unfolding triumphs and atrocious tragedies?
-How do we design our own answers?
-And how do our individual responses and commentaries matter?</p><p>These are the questions that challenge me in my work and my practice.</p><p>Who is Andrew Boardman?
-I currently manage a design studio called Manoverboard.
+How can we grasp our place in the continuum of history's unfolding triumphs and abominable tragedies?
+What does it mean to design our answers?
+And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.</p><p>Who is Andrew Boardman?
+I manage a design studio called Manoverboard.
 Our focus is on helping organizations drive social change through human-centered design and digital strategy.
-The company started in 2002 out of my apartment in Brooklyn.
-At Manoverboard, I develop strategies to connect our clients with their audiences.
-I think about and design user experiences that are helpful and meaningful.
-I send a lot of emails.
-In my spare time, I draw and write.
+  The company began in 2002 out of my apartment in Brooklyn.
+At Manoverboard, I develop strategies to meaningfully connect our clients to audiences through exacting and helpful user experience.
+I am also working to advance a more humane and sustainable web that is accessible, equitable and durable.
+I send a lot of emails.</p><p>I also draw and write.
 I'm developing a book on design responsibility.
 I recently taught design at Red River College.
-And I have a family that I adore.</p><p>What else?
+And I write articles and speak on subjects such as technology, sustainability and history.</p><p>What else?
 I cut my teeth by designing Barneys New York’s first e-commerce site.
 I hold a degree from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
   I also worked at The Rockefeller Foundation for many years.
 Today, I live in Winnipeg, Canada.</p><p>It took about 13.8 billion years for me to get here.
 If you desire, go ahead and <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 menu:
   navigation:
     identifier: _about